COVID-19 updates for pregnant women, children and parents

 What is the potential impact on young children?

-Although there is limited information on the impact of COVID-19 on young children, the Centers for Disease Control and Protection have advised the following:
+Based on the current evidence regarding the impact of COVID-19 on young children, the Centers for Disease Control and Protection have advised the following:

 - Based on available evidence, children do not appear to be at higher risk from COVID-19 than adults.